francisphn/francisphn/README.md

 # Hello!

-My name is Francis Phan
+My name is Francis Phan.

 I recently graduated from the University of Canterbury with a CompSci degree.